ZacharyWesterman/weather-alerts/README.md

 # weather-alerts
-Send automated text alerts about local freezing forecasts.
+Send automated notifications about local freezing forecasts.

+Note: this repo is meant to work as a runner for [ZacharyWesterman/server].
+As such, it interacts with the API of said server, and cannot be used without it.

 ## Dependencies
 Run `./setup.sh` to set up the virtual environment and install dependencies.

 ## Before getting started

-You will need a [twilio](https://www.twilio.com/) account with at least 1 phone number to send messages from (**Note: this costs money!**).
-You will also need an [openweathermap](https://openweathermap.org/) api key.
-The free option should be more than enough, but do note that the weather will be checked once for every unique latitude/longitude in `person.json`.
+You will need an [openweathermap](https://openweathermap.org/) api key.
+The free option should be more than enough, but do note that the weather will be checked once for every unique latitude/longitude in the weather.users DB collection.
+You will also need an API key for [ZacharyWesterman/server].
+See the repo for how to set that up.

 ## Initial setup

-To get the main script to work, a few configuration files need to be created in the `data/` directory of this project: `credentials.json` and `people.json`.
+To get the main script to work, a configuration file needs to be created: `config/credentials.json`.
-These files will contain sensitive data so **DO NOT COMMIT THEM!**
+This file will contain sensitive data so **DO NOT COMMIT IT!**
-Below are some example layouts.
+Below is an example layout:

 ### config/credentials.json
 ```json